erdii/enhancements/enhancements/E-0001-secret-handling.md

 - A new object of kind `SecretSync` will be introduced to the in-cluster API of PKO
   - allowing a specified `Secret` source object to be synced to multiple specified namespace/name combinations
-  - implementing status reporting so that it can be used as a building block in automations - for example:
-    - PKO phases waiting for successful synchronization
+  - implementing status reporting so that it can be used as a building block in automations - for example: PKO phases waiting for successful synchronization before continuing with a package rollout.
-    - (Optional - feasibility unverified) PKO probes reflecting degraded workload health when a synced secret vanishes or during out-of-sync times after a source secret has been changed and the resynchronization hasn't happened yet
   - usage can either happen
     - freely (without using PKO's other API functionalities), maybe solving other problems of users not taken into further consideration in this proposal other than thinking about the performance implications on PKO and the apiserver this might have
     - within packages with an additional guardrail (dubbed `secret-sync-fence`):
+      - Note: This guardrail should probably be dropped from the proposal to keep the complexity down.
       - By default, PKO checks that a `SecretSync` object that is templated by a package in the templating phase references one of the secrets specified in the `(Cluster)Package` object controlling the `(Cluster)ObjectDeployment` about to be created or updated to avoid accidentally syncing the wrong secrets
       - This mechanism should have an opt-out hatch if one has good reasons to include specific `SecretSync` objects with hardcoded sources.
       - Important: this guardrail cannot be used for defensive security against malicious packagers because it would be easy to put an evil SecretSync object into a wrapper object like an OpenShift `Template` (or another `Package`), as PKO cannot possibly understand and correctly detect and unpack all possible forms of a "trojan horse" object.